 While further cuts could erode the quality of county schools, it also could make it tougher to make a case for a waiver to cut the budget below last year’s funding levels, Leggett said.

 Weast said he respects Leggett and understands “the magnitude” of the county’s budget.

 “And we’ll deal with it,” he said.
 “But we can’t go any lower.
 He’s drawn that line in the sand.
 I agree with him.”

-In January, Weast released a list of $82 million in potential cuts that he would present to the county board if Leggett’s proposal did not meet the state funding mandate.
+In January, Weast released that he would present to the county board if Leggett’s proposal did not meet the state funding mandate.

 Just what will be preserved and what will be cut won’t be known until May 19, when the County Council is scheduled to approve the fiscal 2012 operating budget, Weast said.

 “Some of the challenges we have right now is every penny gasoline or petroleum goes up, that’s a $33,000 increase,” he said.
 “We’re losing money everyday on our buses.”